SUZANNE FETSCHER | DURATION: 58 MINUTES

 IN THIS EPISODE

-- Suzanne talks about her transition into retirement and how she is feeling emotionally about leaving the McColl Center for Art + Innovation.
+Suzanne talks about her transition into retirement and her emotions leaving the McColl Center for Art + Innovation.

 To Learn More About Suzanne